-In my work as an executive resume writer, I often have the opportunity to work with leadership candidates on thoughtful cover letters and resumes, so I enjoyed talking with Leslie Stevens-Huffman of Dice.com for her insightful article, 10 Ways to Screw Up Your Cover Letter.
+In my work as an executive resume writer, I partner with leadership candidates on thoughtful cover letters and resumes, so I enjoyed talking with Leslie Stevens-Huffman of Dice.com for her insightful article, 10 Ways to Screw Up Your Cover Letter.

 As she notes, your job search can stall if your cover letter fails to show your value or if you obviously haven’t taken the time to learn about the employer’s business.

 Unfortunately, the job market still abounds with cover letters that look like templates – or that only rehash the resume (even at an executive level!).

 So… what SHOULD you do when putting together a compelling cover letter?
 Try these tips for a powerful, standout document that cuts to your ROI and exemplifies your personal brand:

 1 – Keep resume copying to a minimum – and focus on the company’s pain points.

 Start fresh each time you write a cover letter!
 If you’re worn out from writing your resume, and can barely muster the energy to craft a reason why employers should hire you, I have some bad news: they won’t hire you.

 Rather than taking the same, tired set of words from job application to job application, figure out what THIS employer might need.

 It’s not that hard to do.
 Say you’re applying to Disney or General Motors.
 Have you read their last 5 news releases?
 Are they scaling down or expanding?

 It’s the same concept if you’re chasing down that great job at Cisco Systems, Citibank, or the car wash down the street.